Types of Radiation (AQA GCSE Physics)

 Which type of radiation is being given off by the source?

-When I was teaching GCSE Physics, I found that students often conflated the penetrating power of radiation with its level of danger.
-In the topic of Electromagnetic Waves, we learn that gamma radiation is the most dangerous of all the EM waves because it transfers the most energy.
-It is natural, therefore, to think that gamma radiation is the most dangerous type of radiation, and the fact that gamma is the most penetrating bolsters this misconception.
+Students often confuse the penetrating power of radiation with its level of danger.
+In the topic of Electromagnetic Waves, you learn that gamma radiation is the most dangerous of all the EM waves because it transfers the most energy.
+It is natural, therefore, to think that gamma radiation is the most dangerous type of radiation, and the fact that gamma is the most penetrating reinforces this misconception.
 The dangers of the different types of radiation depend very much on the context of the exposure.
 But it is actually the ionising capability of the radiation that is the most harmful aspect.
-Gamma is the least ionising type of radiation, so in many contexts, gamma is the less harmful than alpha or beta radiation.
+Gamma is the least ionising type of radiation, so in many contexts, gamma is less harmful than alpha or beta radiation.

 Did this page help you?